dantasfiles/cornell/cornell-ai-minor-reading-list-fall-2024.md

 ---
-title: Cornell AI Minor Fall 2024 Reading List
+title: Cornell Artifical Intelligence Minor Fall 2024 Reading List
 ---

-# Cornell AI Minor Fall 2024 Reading List
+# Cornell Artifical Intelligence Minor Fall 2024 Reading List

 These are books that are recommended for use in Fall 2024 courses for the [**Artificial Intelligence minor at Cornell**](https://prod.cis.cornell.edu/undergraduate-opportunities/minors/artificial-intelligence)